Tazmainiandevil/Useful.Extensions/README.md

 dateToCheck.ShouldBeWithinRangeOf(expectedDateToCheck, 20);
 ```

-returns true, as the date and time we are checking is within nineteen seconds of the expected date and time.
+returns true, as the date and time we are checking are within nineteen seconds of the expected date and time.
 This is using the optional parameter where we can set the seconds of variation.

 _Between_ - Determines if the DateTime is between a specified start and end time.
 Has an optional parameter of a bool.
-This defaults to false, and doesn't include the specific start time or end time.
+This defaults to false and doesn't include the specific start time or end time.

 e.g.